engeir/hack-md-notes/volcano-papers.md

 Introduction

-- Wants to: obtain improved estimate of the underlying response of 20th century global mean temperature to volcanic forcing.
+- Wants to: obtain an improved estimate of the underlying response of 20th-century global mean temperature to volcanic forcing.
-- Also use simulations to reduce internally generated noise (16 coupled AOGCM)
+- Also, use simulations to reduce internally generated noise (16 coupled AOGCM)
-- **Maximum cooling depend on sensitivity raised to power 0.37.**
+- **Maximum cooling depends on sensitivity raised to power 0.37.**
 - Temperature relaxes back with $e$-folding time of 29--43 months.
 - Pinatubo requires sensitivity above the $1.5^\circ\text{C}$ (lower bound).
 None of the eruptions rule out sensitivity above $4.5^\circ$C.
 - Problems when comparing modelled and observed effects are
   1. Poor forcing precision at earlier times
-  2. Signal to noise ratio.
-Response is quick and decays after a relatively short time
+  2. Signal-to-noise ratio.
+The response is quick and decays after a relatively short time
   3. Forcing events lasting shorter than 5 years are less sensitive to $\Delta T2x$ than longer ones.
   4. Sensitivity may depend on the nature of the forcing and the spatial distribution.